-Research carried out by Professor Ilan Oshri student Robert van Leersum, at Loughborough School of Business, reveals parent companies are missing out on benefits from captive centres because innovation is not encouraged in centres set up to provide low-cost services.
+Research carried out by Loughborough School of Business Professor Ilan Oshri and student Robert van Leersum reveals parent companies are missing out on benefits from captive centres because innovation is not encouraged in centres set up to provide low-cost services.

 The survey looked at a total of 65 captives belonging to global Fortune 250 companies including IBM, Philips, Pepsico, Exxon Mobile and Vodafone.

 Over 80% of respondents said innovation at captives contributes to financial results, by lowering costs.
 “We see this result supporting multinationals expectations that captives deliver cost savings,” said Oshri.
 “But we think that captives are also playing a bigger role in two aspects: potential growth in certain markets as well an engine for process innovation.”

 However the research found most innovation is related to making processes more efficient, with 84.6% saying captive innovation is incremental.
 Only 15.4% said they get radical innovation from captives.

 “As the focus of our sample was on captives and because the vast majority of captives are basic captives providing services to the parent firm, their innovation was mainly around incremental improvements in the service, rather than coming up with a radical innovation that requires resources and often an array of capabilities not available offshore or nearshore,” said Oshri.

 The research revealed most innovation is at the process level, with 88.5% citing this.
 Only 11.5% saw innovation in developing products and services.
 Oshri says multinationals are not giving captives ownership of new product or service design and delivery.